kimco2/project_1_misison_youtube/writeup.md

 The full presentation can be viewed via this link https://docs.google.com/presentation/d/1g8Zez1SduSsBhCCOhyDryzRS-7NHFHT0/edit?usp=sharing&ouid=117521230680892718245&rtpof=true&sd=true

-## Below are the questions we investigated and key findings for each.
+## Below are the questions we explored and key findings for each.

 ## 1 -What categories trend most often?
 * The top three categories with the greatest number of trending videos are Entertainment, Music and How to & Style.
 * Entertainment has a substantially higher number of trending videos than any other category, with double the number of trending videos compared to the next highest category Music.
-* Out of Top 5 trending videos based on views, 3 videos belong to “Music” categories and 2 videos belong to Entertainment categories.
+* Out of Top 5 trending videos based on views, 4 videos belong to “Music” categories and 1 videos belong to Entertainment categories.
 * Out of Top 5 trending videos for the longest time, the video title 'Selena Gomez - Back To You (Lyric Video)' with category 'Film & Animation’ topped the list.